merovex-archival/merovex.github.io/_posts/2014-10-11-frustration-with-zerigo.markdown

 image: zerigo-desktop.jpg
 categories:
 - Diary
-keywords: "writing, plan, goals"
+keywords: writing, plan, goals
-description: "I've not had a fun Saturday fixing my DNS with Zerigo."
+description: I've not had a fun Saturday fixing my DNS with Zerigo.
 author: Ben Wilson
+tags:
+- Diary
 ---
 This morning, I woke up looking forward to spending time preparing for my next novel series.
 Instead, I spent the past two hours trying to fix a problem with my domain name hosting.
 While I would like to shake my fist at the provider, Zerigo, this was an opportunity to read look at how I host.